On the degree of Fano threefolds with canonical Gorenstein singularities: Introduction

 Our proof in the three-dimensional case follows the one outlined above.
 However it is much more complicated because of numerous technical details.
 Let us explain three-dimensional case in details. \begin{definition} A projective algebraic variety $W$ is called a \emph{weak Fano} variety, if its anti-canonical divisor is a nef and big $\QQ$-Cartier divisor. \end{definition}

 Let $V$ be a Fano threefold with canonical Gorenstein singularities.
-Consider its terminal $\QQ$-factorial modification $\phi\colon W\to V$ (see Proposition \xref{prop-def-term-modif}).
+Consider its terminal $\QQ$-factorial modification $\phi\colon W\to V$ (see Proposition~\xref{prop-def-term-modif}).
 Here $K_W=\phi^*K_V$ and $W$ has only terminal $\QQ$-factorial Gorenstein singularities.
 According to \cite[Lemma 5.1]{Kaw-crep} any Weil divisor on $W$ is Cartier, i.e., $W$ is factorial.
 Conversely, for any weak Fano threefold $W$ with terminal factorial singularities, its multiple anti-canonical image $V=\Phi_{|-nK_W|}(W)$, for some $n\in \NN$, is a Fano threefold with canonical Gorenstein singularities.
 Moreover, $K_W=\Phi^*K_V$ and $-K_V^3=-K_W^3$.
-Thus the inequality in Theorem \xref{th-main} is equivalent to the same inequality for the degree of weak Fano threefolds $W$ with terminal factorial singularities.
+Thus the inequality in Theorem~\xref{th-main} is equivalent to the same inequality for the degree of weak Fano threefolds $W$ with terminal factorial singularities.
 On such varieties $K$-negative extremal rays are completely classified \cite{Cu}.
 Simple analysis of the structure of extremal rays shows that, for $W$, having the maximal degree $\ge 72$, the corresponding variety $V$ either is singular along a line or contains a plane.
 Further, as in our two-dimensional analog the bound of the degree of $V$ is obtained by detailed analysis of the linear system of hyperplane sections passing through this line or plane.

 The work was conceived during the Fano Conference (Turin, 2002) and basically completed at the Kyoto Research Institute for Mathematical Sciences (RIMS) in 2002-2003.
-The author is grateful to organizers of the conference for invitation and RIMS for the support and very nice working environment.
-The author also would like to thank H. Takagi, D. Orlov, I. Cheltcov, P. Jahnke and I. Radloff for some useful discussions.
+The author is grateful to organizers of the conference for the invitation and RIMS for the support and very nice working environment.
+The author also would like to thank H. Takagi, D. Orlov, A. Kuznetsov, I. Cheltsov, P. Jahnke, and I. Radloff for some useful discussions, as well as, Haidong Liu and Wenyou Li for pointing out a gap in the journal version of this paper.